 Cold Stretching and The CRN process

-Cold stretched vessels are easy to register if you have all the required documentation, however much of the required information is not in writing on the jurisdictions websites – refer to this chart:
+Cold stretched vessels are easy to register if you have all the required documentation as outlined in this chart:

 |Requirement||ASME App.
 44||BC||AB||SK||MN||ON||QC||ACI*|

 |Drawings (with additional notes).
 Drawings are a standard requirement of CRN registration.||yes||yes||yes||yes||yes||yes||yes|

 |Calculations.
 Calculations are a standard requirement of CRN registration.||yes||yes||yes||yes||yes||yes||yes|

 |User design report unique to the specific vessel being registered||yes|